What is Oktoberfest all about? 🍻 🇩🇪

 It was around the 1900s when breweries introduced the big boy glasses, 'Steins' and 'Mugs', meaning people starting getting through quite a bit of liquid.
 There are only 6 breweries that can bring beer to Oktoberfest - the 'Club of Munich Brewers', which includes the likes of the famous Paulaner, Löwenbräu, Hofbräu-München, and Hacker-Pschorr.
 These breweries started to bring huge tents that drinkers could sit in, the largest fitting 12,000 people, leading to Oktoberfest bringing in about 7 million drinkers a year.

 Oktoberfest inspires beers and events around Germany and the world.
 Around this time, craft breweries are often brewing their own take on fest beers that nod to the traditional festival styles.
 So be sure to go and try some Oktoberfest beers and events around Singapore this year whilst knowing a little bit more and bore your mates with your new found pub chat!
+Check out our curated list of craft beer bars in Singapore!

 If you want to find out more on German styles we did another blog here.
 We also have a Helles style lager from Mountain Culture as well as a load of other great craft beers to be delivered in Singapore, but unfortunately no Festbiers for now!
 Keep tuned and we will let you know if we do!